npm/npm/doc/npm.md

   Fixes for a few more bugs and fix some documentation.

 * 0.1.6 - 0.1.7:
   Add cache functionality
   Use couchdb attachments to host tarballs
   Handle odd require.paths more appropriately
-  Don't break on install if the man path is missing Support publishing or installing a folder or local tarball
+  Don't break on install if the man path is missing
+  Support publishing or installing a folder or local tarball

 * 0.1.8:
   Bugfixes
   Add start, stop, restart, and test commands

 * 0.1.9:
   npm list enhancements
   fix the install bug

 * 0.1.10:
   More errors found by Ryan Dahl and Kris Zyp
   Better uninstall and list behavior
   Docs for new developers.
   Better tracking of ownership on the registry.

 * 0.1.11:
 	Martyn Smith found a whole lot of bugs.
 	Make publish not die when the tarball is big.
 	"make uninstall" support

 * 0.1.12 - 0.1.13:
-	Fix the downloading bug that was breaking the tarballs Update some docs
+	Fix the downloading bug that was breaking the tarballs
+	Update some docs

 * 0.1.14:
 	Fix to stay in sync with node changes
+	Put a special tag on link installs
+	Modify semver comparison slightly

 ## SEE ALSO